AbhayDixitDev/checkOut-Task-Final-/readme.md

-# React + Vite
+# React + Vite + Redux + React-Redux + Redux-Thunk + Redux-Logger + Stripe + Bootstrap + React-Bootstrap + React-Router-Dom + React-Icons

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-## React + Vite + Redux

-This template is an extension of the above template and adds the following features:
+The template also includes the following features:

 - Redux for state management
 - React-Redux for connecting React components to the Redux store
 - Redux-Thunk for handling asynchronous actions
 - Redux-Logger for logging Redux actions and state changes
+- Stripe for handling payments
+- Bootstrap for styling HTML elements
+- React-Bootstrap for styling React components
+- React-Router-Dom for routing
+- React-Icons for adding icons to React components

 ### How to use